Getting here is half the fun!

-Boomers - Race to victory on the Go Kart Tracks, become a golf legend on the Mini Golf Course, or get the highest score in the giant arcades.
-We’ve got all the greatest attractions and games so there’s plenty of fun for all ages.
+Boomers - Take a spin in the bumper cars, race to victory on the go kart tracks, become a golf legend on the mini golf course, enter a black-light battleground by playing lazer tag, or get the highest score in the giant arcades.
+Boomers in Fresno offers plenty of fun for all ages.

-Chaffee Zoo -Fresno Chaffee Zoo is home to approximately 125 species, with more always on the way.
-We are the only zoo in North America that currently houses Northland green geckos (on exhibit) and Southern tent tortoises (off exhibit).
+Chaffee Zoo - Fresno Chaffee Zoo is home to approximately 190 species, with more always on the way.

 Wildwater Adventure - Wild Water Adventure Park is the largest and wildest water park in Central California.
-Our Amusement Park / Theme Park offers family fun including Water Slides, Wave Pools for the adventurous, Adventure Bay for younger children, and fishing.
+The amusement and theme park offers family fun including Water Slides, Wave Pools for the adventurous, Adventure Bay for younger children, and fishing.

-Blackbeards - Attractions include miniature golf, bankshot basketball, water slides, speedway, bumper boats, slic-trac races, arcade, and Cap'n Kids Ride Land.
+Blackbeard's - Attractions include "XTreme" laser tag, ropes course adventure, miniature golf, bankshot basketball, water slides, race track, bumper boats, arcade, and Cap'n Kids Ride Land.

 Rotary Storyland and Playland - Storyland is a walk-through park of Mother Goose stories and nursery rhymes, including favorites like Jack and Jill, Goldilocks & the Three Bears, The Three Little Pigs, Peter Pan, Hansel & Gretel, King Arthur & the Knights of the Round Table, Alice in Wonderland, Noah's Ark, Humpty Dumpty, and more!

-Playland is a small family amusement park with 13 rides.
+Playland is a small family amusement park.
 Enjoy the Willis.
-B. Kyle Express Train, the Big Rocko ferris wheel or the thrill of the Octopus ride.
-Playland also has a 3,500 square foot splash park called Splash Junction which is free to the public when the temperature is over 75 degrees.
-See more information about the rides here.
+B. Kyle Express Train, the Big Rocko ferris wheel, or the thrill of the Octopus ride.
+Playland also has a 3,500 square foot splash park called Splash Junction.

-Discovery center - Our newly remodeled and reopened Science Museum is super kid - friendly!
+Discovery Center - The Science Museum attraction is very kid-friendly!
 Every child will find something they love to explore and investigate.
-Our explore and investigate.
-Our exhibit areas include Space, Paleontology, Natural Science, Music, Electricity, & Magnets, Native American basketry & artifacts, as well as live "animal ambassadors".
-This is real hands on science at it's most (and loudest) fun!
+The exhibit areas include dinosaurs, space and flight, music and sounds, electricity, Native American basketry, and geology, among others, as well as live "animal ambassadors."
+This is real hands-on science at its most (and loudest) fun!

 Fruit Trail - This self-guided tour through California's agriculture heartland was created through a partnership between the elected and civic leaders and the farmers in Eastern Fresno County.
 The Fruit Trail celebrates the beauty, flavor and culture of this region.
-We invite you to enjoy orchards full of ripe fruit literally bursting with flavor, Nature's best, California Grown, from the Number One agricultural county in the world.
+You're invited to enjoy orchards full of ripe fruit literally bursting with flavor, nature's best and California-grown, from the number one agricultural county in California.